GinYoshida/CarND_t1_P4_Adv_lane_finding/writeup_report.md

  Required data is shonw below.

  In following section, procedure in each step is shown.
- Output of each steps are shown in Fig.1.
+ Fig.1 shows examples of outputs from each procedure.

 #### Fig.1 Example of output
 ##### (a) Conversion of straight_lines1.jpg in test_images directory